-At Pepper, we get that unexpected life events or unforeseen changes can happen, making it difficult for you to meet your repayments.
+We get that unexpected life events can happen, and this may sometimes make it difficult to maintain the loan repayments.

 - injury or illness;

 - natural disasters such as bushfires, floods and cyclones;

 - a death in the family or other significant life event or

 - an increase in other bills or expenditures.

 Pepper is committed to helping customers who are experiencing financial difficulty wherever possible.
 We encourage customers to talk to us directly to discuss available options.
 We'll also proactively contact our customers who may be experiencing financial difficulty.